Learn about reasons why RUM data can show different Core Web Vitals numbers from CrUX.

 The lack of iOS data can also lead to bias.
 For example, as iOS users are typically on more performant devices or visiting from more countries with better network infrastructure, including them can lead to high overall performance metrics.
 On the other hand, excluding them—as CrUX does—can lead to data that is skewed to the lower end of site visitors (example case study).
 Android users typically cover a wider range of devices, device capabilities, and markets.

-RUM solutions can get data for non-Chrome browsers, and in particular from Chromium-based browsers that often have the same metrics (such as Core Web Vitals) built in.
+RUM solutions can get data for non-Chrome browsers, and in particular from Chromium-based browsers that often have the same metrics (such as Core Web Vitals) built-in.
 Non-Chromium-based browsers are also measured by RUM solutions, but may have a more limited set of metrics.
-For example, Largest Contentful Paint (LCP) and Cumulative Layout Shift (CLS) are currently only available in Chromium-based browsers and some other metrics can be measured quite differently (see later).
+For example, Cumulative Layout Shift (CLS) and Intraction to Next Paint (INP) are currently only available in Chromium-based browsers.
+Some other metrics like First Contentful Paint (FCP) can be measured quite differently (see later).

 As well as being limited to Chrome users, CrUX is further restricted by only measuring a subset of Chrome users who have opted in to share CrUX data when the browser was installed.